Days out and activities for SEND children and young people

 Many cinemas offer accessible friendly showings of films.
 Support can include:

-Get in touch with your local cinema to find out how they can help or visit their accessibility pages on their websites.
+Contact your local cinema to learn how they can help.
+Or, visit their accessibility pages on their websites.

 CEA card